 //The fonts used in this tutorial were downloaded for free at fontsquirrel.com//

 Add the label text.
-The type used is Arvo, and we will use a brown color.
+The font used is Arvo, and we'll use a brown color.

-To create a text with different shapes we will use the Type on a Path Tool.
+To create a text with different shapes we'll use the Type on a Path Tool.
 This tool will be really helpful to adapt the text to the badge.

 7. Add text on top of the ribbons

-We repeat the same thing we did on the previous step, using Type on a Path Tool on the curved ribbons.
+We'll repeat the same thing we did in the previous step, using Type on a Path Tool on the curved ribbons.
 Once again I’m using Arvo, but this time in white.

 8. Add a custom text

-For this part we will use another type and we will play around with it to add more attractive and personality to our badges.
+For this part we'll use a different font and we'll play around with it to make our badges more attractive.

-We will start writing the words with the type Open Sans Bold.
+Let's use the Open Sans Bold font.
 Apply color (red, green and yellow).
-Expand to convert the text in to a shape.
+Expand to convert the text into a shape.

-Duplicate the words on top (CTRL+C CTRL+F) and we move the one that’s underneath a little bit down and we darken it a bit.
-To the one on top we apply Object>Path>Offset Path.
-This way we add depth and three-dimensionality to our letters.
+Duplicate the words on top (CTRL+C CTRL+F) and move the one that’s underneath down a little bit and darken it slightly.
+To the one on the top we'll apply Object>Path>Offset Path.
+This way we add depth and dimension to our letters.

-We add the text that’s left using the type England hand and Arvo.
+We'll add the text that’s left using the England Hand font and Arvo.

 9. Adding Christmas elements

-Let’s make our images more attractive.
-To keep and unified look, we will use a 3 point brown stroke (the same as we used for the text and ribbons)
+Let’s make our images more attractive and christmassy.
+To keep it looking unified, we'll use a 3 pt brown stroke (the same as we used for the text and ribbons)

 Step 1- The reindeer

-We start with and ellipse.
-Modify the anchor points to create the face shape.
-We make the same thing with the ears and we go to Pathfinder>Unite
+We'll start with an ellipse.
+Modify the anchor points to create the shape of the face.
+Do the same for the ears and go to Pathfinder>Unite.

-We create the horns with the Pen Tool.
-6pt stroke width and rounded caps, expand to make it a shape and again: Pathfinder>Unite.
-We finish the nose and eyes with the Pen Tool.
-Finally we apply color with Object>Live paint>Create
+We'll create the horns with the Pen Tool.
+Use a 6pt stroke width and rounded caps.
+Expand to make it a shape and again: Pathfinder>Unite.
+Finish the nose and eyes with the Pen Tool.
+Finally, apply color with Object>Live paint>Create

 Step 2- The branch

-We start again with the ellipse.
-Modify the anchor point to give it a leave shape and we duplicate that shape as many times we need (CTRL+C CTRL+V).
-We make the branch with the Pen tool, apply color Object>Live paint.
+We'll start again with the ellipse.
+Modify the anchor point to give it a leaf shape and we'll duplicate the shape as many times we need (CTRL+C CTRL+V).
+We'll make the branch with the Pen tool, apply color Object>Live paint.

 Step 3- The candy cane

-We make the struccture with the Pen tool.
-We give it a 20pt width stroke and expand the object.
+Make the structure with the Pen tool.
+Give it a 20pt width stroke and expand the object.
 Apply the details with the Pen Tool.
-Stroke width 3pt and we finish by adding the color with Live paint.
+Use a 3 pt stroke width and finish by adding the color with Live paint.